byu-cpe/ComputingBootCamp/website/_selfpaced/14a_pythonEnvs.md

     - Use aliases to make it easy to activate and deactivate environments.
 In this case you need not make an alias for each environment due to the structure of the commands.
     - Use `conda env list` to see what it knows about your environments.
 Use `conda env remove` to remove `cenv1`.
     - Experiment to see what you can do with `cenv2`.
 Can you rename it?
 What else can you do with it?
+    - Remove `cenv2` using the `conda env` command.

 ## Saving and Re-creating Environments
-Both `venv` and `Conda` provide mechanisms to freeze an environment (create a listing of the things you have installed in them in a file).
+Both `venv` and `Conda` provide mechanisms to freeze an environment (create a file listing of the things you have installed in them).
 You can then use that file as the template to perfectly re-create that environment again later.

-For both environment methods, figure out how to do that and experiment with it.
+For both environment methods, read up on the web to figure out how to freeze and environment and use that as the basis for re-creating that environment.
 Can you think of where this might be useful?
+Given how easy it is to create an environment using either method might you not ever both to use freezing?